pandafengye/MIST/README.md

 ### Pre-built database
 * Pre-built-pangenome: This folder is used in the “species” module, which include bowtie-indexed pan-genomes of 14 bacterial species (listed below).
-* Pre-built bowtie-indexed reference genomes: For each species, their complete genomes deposited from NCBI Genbank database are downloaded and are bowtie-indexed with the module “index”.
-These pre-built bowtie index files are used in combination with the pre-built clustering files in the module “strain”.
+* Pre-built bowtie-indexed reference genomes: For each species, their complete genomes deposited from NCBI Genbank database are downloaded and are Bowtie-indexed with the module `index`.
+These pre-built bowtie index files are used in combination with the pre-built clustering files in the module `strain`.
    * [Acinetobacter_baumannii](http://bacdb.cn/Acinetobacter_baumannii_MIST_index.tgz)
    * [Campylobacter_jejuni](http://bacdb.cn/Campylobacter_jejuni_MIST_index.tgz)
    * [Clostriodioides_difficile](http://bacdb.cn/Clostriodioides_difficile_MIST_index.tgz)